 When developing written procedures, says Lynch, “each process and procedure should be tailored to its specific purpose, so they don’t include unnecessary steps that add time to the process without applicable value to the procedure at hand.”

-Companies often lack details that will help operators understand the process, says Lynch.
+Companies often lack the documentation that will help operators understand the entire GMP process, says Lynch.
 “The most important concept to remember when writing procedures is to include the detailed instructions for the operation or processes being defined by that procedure and not include extra explanatory or extraneous information that has no bearing on the operation or process being defined,” agrees Schniepp.

 In warning letters, FDA commonly suggests the hiring of a third-party GMP consultant to help companies address their GMP deficiencies.
 Schniepp says these consultants can provide a “fresh perspective” when resolving GMP issues.
 “A new and fresh approach is valuable because the consulting firm has no preconceived ideas and can offer new insight to what may seem to be an old and uncorrectable problem,” says Schniepp.
 These consultants can be helpful even when not suggested by regulators “because they are looking at the quality with eyes not steeped in the corporate culture,” according to Moreton.